dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-4 Low-Latency-Tuning-Techniques.md

 Developers of applications for Windows should look into the following APIs: lock pages with `VirtualLock`, avoid immediate release of memory with `VirtualFree` with `MEM_DECOMMIT`, but not the `MEM_RELEASE` flag.

 These are just two example methods for preventing runtime minor faults.
 Some or all of these techniques may be already integrated into memory allocation libraries such as jemalloc, tcmalloc, or mimalloc.
-Check the documentation of your chosen library to see what is available.
+Check the documentation of your library to see what is available.

 ### Cache Warming {#sec:CacheWarm}